ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 In a typical architecture the front-end teams integrate directly with the microservices.
 This is an anti-pattern in distributed systems.
 Consumers should not have to worry which instance of the replicated services they have to go to.
 You could use Spring Cloud, it allows you to centralize authentication with OAuth tokens and routing through an  API Gateway.
-The front-end does not need to be concerned with all these services, for them it looks like consuming a monolithic api.
+The front-end does not need to be concerned with all these services, for them it looks like consuming a monolithic API.

 ## Splitting the monolith